coreos/docs/launching-containers/building/registry-authentication/index.md

 # Using Authentication for a Registry

-A json file `.dockercfg` can be created in your home directory that holds authentication information for a public or private docker registry.
-The auth token is a base64 encoded string: `base64(<username>:<password>)`.
+A json file `.dockercfg` is generated in your home directory on `docker login`.
+It holds authentication information for a public or private docker registry.
+This `.dockercfg` can be reused in other home directories to authenticate.
+One way to do this is using Cloud-Config which is discussed more below.

 ## The .dockercfg File